OwnKng/models-for-eda---linear-regression/README.md

 ## Fitting a (simple) model

-One way of digging deeper is to fit a model that captures the general trend in the data.
+One way of summarising the data is to fit a model that captures the general trend.
 Since what we’re interested in is how house prices have changed since 2008, we should try to fit a model that can capture the variation over time.
 It would also be interesting to look at whether local authorities that are close together have experienced similar trends in house price changes.